-French Record Pollock at -7°C
+French Record Pollack at -7°C

 During the impressive freezes at the beginning of 2009, the period was more suitable for indoor activities in the warmth and winterizing the boat.
 As for me, the end of the previous year had been rather slow.
 I spent some weekends exploring new areas without much success.
 Yes, it happens to everyone.
 A change of strategy for the beginning of 2009 with the firm intention of finding big fish offshore in seldom-visited spots.
-It would be necessary to cover several tens of nautical miles towards the open sea with the objective of teasing big pollocks.
+It would be necessary to cover several tens of nautical miles towards the open sea with the objective of teasing big pollacks.
 But I am far from imagining what awaits me!

 Even the water in the port is frozen